-Such data thieves see small businesses as easy pickings for good reasons: Too many companies use substandard antivirus software (or worse yet, none at all) and even more don’t set up any sort of firewall or real-time security software, thus leaving their networks open for hackers.
-Security suites can seem complicated to the average user, so it’s only natural that some business owners are hesitant to bother with it, but remember that a corporate network is only as safe as the office’s least-security-conscious employee.
-In particular, a simple password manager can make a huge difference when it comes to keeping things more secure.
-Without some sort of sound security solution, your company will eventually attract hackers like ants to a picnic.
+Data thieves see small businesses as easy pickings for very good reasons: Too many companies use substandard antivirus software (or worse yet, none at all) and even more don’t set up security measures like a firewall or real-time security software, thereby leaving their networks open for hackers.
+Security suites can seem complicated to the average user, so it’s only natural that some business owners are hesitant set them up, but remember that a corporate network is only as safe as the office’s least-security-conscious employee.
+One significant help can be as simple as something like a password manager.
+Such software can make a huge difference when it comes to keeping things more secure.
+Without some sort of reliable security solution, your company will eventually attract hackers like ants to a picnic.

-McAfee Total Protection is a popular security solution for small businesses.
-It’s a great place to start with finding the security suite for you, covering multiple devices at a good price.
+McAfee Total Protection is a popular security solution for small businesses and for good reason.
+It’s an excellent place to start with finding the security suite for you, covering multiple devices at a good price.

-McAfee Total Protection includes the basics you’d want from a security suite, including antivirus protection, a built-in firewall, and password manager features.
+McAfee Total Protection includes the basics you’d want from a security suite, such as antivirus protection, a built-in firewall, and password manager features.
 It uses machine learning to identify code that might be trying to cause problems solely by the way it’s acting and appearing on your network.
+That means you don’t have to wait for antivirus revisions to be released as McAfee keeps an eye on anything that looks unusual.
 If you want to stop zero-day malware or malicious software that hasn’t yet been patched, you can contain it by blocking certain types of behaviors common in malware.

 McAfee Total Protection is an ideal solution for most individuals or companies, from the sole proprietor to a small business or mid-sized company.
 Prices start at $45 for the first year for one device, or $55 for the first year for up to ten devices.
 It works across all platforms including Windows, MacOS, iOS, and Android.

-BitDefender GravityZone Business Security is a handy solution that comes with a free trial, so you can see what you’ll get for the price, without having to pay up immediately.
+BitDefender GravityZone Business Security is a convenient solution that comes with a free trial.
+That way, you can see what you’ll get for the price, without having to pay up immediately.

-The app is designed to protect you from a variety of threats, including malware, phishing scams, ransomware, and even zero-day exploits.
-There’s also the ability to grant or deny access to websites and applications to limit the chances of those services causing problems.
-It works kind of like a form of parental control.
+The app is designed to protect you from a variety of significant threats, including malware, phishing scams, ransomware, and even zero-day exploits.
+There’s also the option to grant or deny access to websites and applications, thereby limiting the chances of those services causing problems.
+It works kind of like a form of parental control which can be particularly useful in a professional setting.

 Like some other solutions in this roundup, you’ll find that BitDefender’s GravityZone Business Security uses machine learning and artificial intelligence to continuously monitor your network and find possible problems.
 Since much of that intelligence comes from the cloud, whenever it finds issues elsewhere, it informs other users’ systems to look out for similar problems.
-That all results in a much faster response to new threats that may emerge.
+That all results in a much faster response to new threats that may emerge, rather than having to wait for more traditional updates.

 BitDefender is designed for small and medium-sized business, and is available with a free trial.
 After that, if you like what you see, you have a few choices for payment.
 For up to 3 devices, expect to pay $80 for the year with that price increasing depending on how many devices you need to protect.
 For instance, up to 10 devices cost $260 per year.

-Norton Security Standard is an ideal choice for anyone who wants to secure a single PC, Mac, or mobile device from viruses, ransomware, and malware, and doesn’t necessarily need all of the bells and whistles that would come with the higher-end options, like Norton Security Deluxe or Norton Security Premium.
+Norton 360 Standard is an ideal choice for anyone who wants to secure a single PC, Mac, or mobile device from viruses, ransomware, and malware, and doesn’t necessarily need all of the bells and whistles that would come with the higher-end options, like Norton 360 Deluxe or Norton 360 Ultimate.

-Norton Security Standard gets the job done on many fronts, despite seeming like the lesser of Norton’s packages.
-For the smallest of businesses such as a sole trader or freelancer, it’s got things covered.
+Norton 360 Standard gets the job done on many fronts, despite seeming like the lesser of Norton’s packages.
+For the smallest of businesses such as a sole trader or freelancer, it’s got things covered perfectly, saving you from having to pay extra for unneeded features.

-For one, you can use the software to protect against a rash of threats, including ransomware, viruses, spyware, and malware.
+For one, the software can protect against a number of threats, including ransomware, viruses, spyware, and malware.
 When you go online, the software will keep your financial and private information protected from the prying eyes of hackers.
-It also includes a password manager to make it extra simple for you to use complex passwords to protect your data.
+It also includes a password manager to make it extra simple for you to use complex passwords to protect your data – something that often makes a huge difference in the case of external data breaches.

-In addition, there’s a firewall baked into Norton Security Standard, along with a VPN, and you have full access to Norton security experts.
-Those experts can walk you through solutions to problems any time they occur.
+In addition, there’s a firewall built into Norton 360 Standard, along with a VPN, and you have full access to Norton’s security experts.
+These experts can walk you through solutions to problems any time they occur.
 In fact, Norton is so sure that its service works that if a Norton expert can’t keep your device free from malware and other threats, you’ll get a free refund.

-Norton Security Standard is regularly available for $80 per device, per year.
-For the first year, you can take advantage of an introductory price of $40.
+Norton 360 Standard is regularly available for $80 per device, per year.
+For the first year, you can take advantage of an introductory price of $30.
 It’s not really a corporate solution, so it wouldn’t be best for small businesses.
 It would, however, be an ideal solution for freelancers and other sole proprietors.

 Working a lot like Symantec’s previous small business focused security suite, Endpoint Protection 14, comes Norton Small Business.
-With Endpoint Protection 14 now discontinued, Norton Small Business picks up the slack with extensive features that are sure to protect your small business from a variety of threats, including ransomware, malware, as well as zero-day exploits.
-The latter is the riskiest of the bunch as they can wreak havoc on your machines before any developer has caught up with a patch.
+With Endpoint Protection 14 now discontinued, Norton Small Business picks up the slack with extensive features that will extensively protect your small business from a variety of threats, including ransomware, malware, as well as zero-day exploits.
+The latter is the most dangerous of the bunch as such exploits can wreak havoc on your machines before any developer has caught up with a patch.

 Powered by the same protection engine that’s trusted by Fortune 500 companies, Norton Small Business provides security for you, no matter how big or small your growing firm is.
 You can add protection on a prorated basis so you don’t pay for anything you don’t actually need.
-Best of all, your employees can sign up simply via an email containing step-by-step instructions for their device so it’s never too complicated, saving you valuable time and the need for tech support.
-It’ll even work with mobile devices, as well as your PC or Mac.
+Best of all, your employees can sign up simply via an email containing step-by-step instructions for their device so it’s never too complicated, saving you valuable time and the need (and expense) of tech support.
+It’ll even work with iOS and Android devices, as well as your PC or Mac.

-There’s easy to use cloud-based device management too, so you’ll always feel in control of antivirus software across your company, even if your firm is spread out geographically.
+There’s easy to use cloud-based device management too, so you’ll always be in control of the antivirus software across your company, even if your firm is spread out geographically.

 Norton Small Business starts priced at $100 per year for up to 5 devices with that price increasing to $150 for 10 devices.